TERRAM PACIS YOUTH HEALTH

 12. Media-based youth health literacy interventions

 Media and information literacy refers to the skills, knowledge, attitude, and competences that allow one to use media and information critically, effectively, and safely.
 Given the ubiquity of media messages and platforms for media exposure in adolescence, media literacy skill to critically analyse media messages is effective at preventing health risk behaviours such as substance use, smoking, risky sexual activity.
 But media literacy skills alone are unlikely to produce meaningful changes in attitudes and behaviours without the associated knowledge to resist the medium's message.
 Youth naturally learn and become socialised with digital media formats because digital media are an integral component of their daily lives.
-And because youth encounter and access health information in various or multiple digital forms and formats, considering the opportunities and the challenges present in digital and media settings with their various multi-model formats is crucial for improving the young people’s health literacy levels and their digital health information seeking.
+And because youth encounter and access health information in various or multiple digital forms and formats, considering the opportunities and the challenges present in digital and media settings with their various multi-model formats is crucial for improving youth health literacy levels and their digital health information seeking.

 The purpose of media-based youth health literacy education interventions is to facilitate youth to separately examine the main elements of an information disorder: the agent, message, and interpreter.
 By dissecting, analysing, and interpreting information disorder from this perspective, youth can understand these nuances: The agent who creates a fabricated message might be different to the agent who produces that message, who might also be different from the agent who distributes that message.
 Moreover, there is a need for a thorough understanding of who these agents are and what motivates each, since once a misleading health information has already been created and distributed, it can be reproduced and redistributed endlessly via the mainstream media operating without any scrutiny, by various actors, with different motivations.
 So, there is a need to consider the 4 possible different phases of information disorder: creation, production, distribution, and re-production.